SAP-samples/btp-services-intelligent-routing/04-Map Custom Domain Routes/README.md

 22. **Execute all of the steps for the second subaccount!**

 Congratulations!
 You have created a certificate for your domain using Certbot.
-With the help of the SAP Custom Domain service you registered the domain in the subaccounts in which you also provisioned SAP Launchpad service and mapped its URL to the actual domain.
+With the help of the SAP Custom Domain service you registered the domain in the subaccounts in which you also provisioned SAP Build Work Zone, standard edition service and mapped its URL to the actual domain.

 Keep in mind that the Let's Encrypt certificate (the one you have created using Certbot) is only valid for three months.
 There are other more sophisticated alternatives for productive scenarios.